 Alice recognises what an important part of life music and sound is, and how it can be used to regulate emotions, for distraction, and enjoyment.
 Being creative with music helped Alice to come to terms with having cancer.
 Alice believes that everyone is musical and there is no wrong note when improvising.

-Alice is keen to focus on occupational therapy and music and support a wide range of clients to live life to the full using her skill set through From the Harp.
+Alice is keen to focus on occupational therapy, music and sound and support a wide range of clients to live life to the full using her skill set through From the Harp.

 Alice has qualifications in occupational therapy, harp therapy, and sensory integration which are invaluable for providing engaging and therapeutic activity to a range of clients.